In-House Kitting using Kitting Station Orders

 Required Settings

-In-House Kitting is available only when the following settings are enabled at company level:
+In-House Kitting is available only when the following settings are enabled at company level.

 lite_kit_enabled = 1